 Tapping away at the keyboard on a smartphone or tablet isn’t all that different from the physical keyboard these days.
 Interestingly though, because there are a few limitations like the number of keys displayed, lack of a Character Map-like interface from where you can copy-paste special characters and some more, it takes some tips and a lot of experience to master typing on the iPad.

 The iPad’s onscreen keypad is designed to help you type faster, better and easier.
 However, using a few tips might save you considerable typing time (and the number of strokes) – and it will undoubtedly help you become a pro at typing faster on the iPad.

-Let’s begin with a couple of basic keyboard shortcuts that you might very useful if you type a lot on the iPad:
+Let’s begin with a couple of keyboard shortcuts that you might be very useful if you type a lot on the iPad:

-#2.
-There’s a caps-lock shortcut on the iPad for those all-caps words (like abbreviated names, USA etc.).
-All you do is double-tap the Shift key and it glows blue: this indicates that the Caps Lock is ON.
+#1.
+There’s a caps-lock shortcut on the iPad for those all-caps words (like abbreviated names, USA, etc.).
+All you do is double-tap the Shift key.
 Tap the Shift key again to get back to the normal mode.